grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 ## Start from the end

 This is a technique that I suggest to people that seem to have absolutely no idea how to start.
-I got it from Kent Beck’s book Test Driven Development by Example.
+I got it from Kent Beck's book Test Driven Development by Example.
 It seems funny at first glance, but I found it quite powerful at times.
 The trick is to write the Statement "backwards", i.e. starting with what the result verification (in terms of the *GIVEN-WHEN-THEN* structure, we would say that we start with our *THEN* part).

 This works well when we are quite sure of what the outcome of a behavior should be, but not quite so sure of how to get there.